One-on-one Meetings

 Taking Notes

-Having a shared document is essential to keep track of your one-on-ones and don’t get lost.
+A shared document is essential to keep track of your one-on-ones and not get lost.

 Some benefits include:

-• To prepare the agenda of your next one-on-ones.
+- To prepare the agenda for your next one-on-ones.
 Both parties should have a document to write down something they don’t want to miss the next time they meet;

-• Provide your direct reports a source of information that will help them write their self review during performance review cycles;
+- Provide your direct reports with a source of information that will help them write their self-review during performance review cycles;

 I’ve written a blog post about taking notes of one-on-ones that I highly recommend you reading.